 Driving in Stavanger

-Driving is a common mode of private transportation in Stavanger due to the city's excellent road and motorway infrastructure.
-The majority of people in the city and surrounds commute by car, and there are a variety of parking facilities in the city centre and throughout the area.
+Driving is common in Stavanger due to the city's excellent road and motorway infrastructure.
+Most residents commute by car, and there are a variety of parking facilities in the city centre and throughout the area.
 Traffic can become an issue during peak hours, so it is crucial to plan ahead and leave extra time for travel at these times.

 It is worth mentioning that Norway has stringent driving regulations, including a 50 mile-per-hour (80km/h) speed limit and a 0.02 percent alcohol limit, with strict fines for violating traffic laws.